flaviostutz/common-targets/README.md

       - for a business softwares, you can use STAGE=tst to deploy to your test environment on the cloud, "acc" to acceptance and "prd" to production
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

+- "undeploy"
+  - deactivates/uninstall/removes the software from an environment
+  - useful for deleting temporary deployments such as PR environments
+  - use ENV variable "STAGE" in the same manner as in "deploy" command

 - "start"
   - runs the software locally
   - examples: runs the jupyter notebook used by data scientists, runs a NodeJS service exposing APIs locally during development, runs React server and opens the page on the browser in developer mode